believe-that-23/NodeJS_MongoDB-Questions/lecture_14/Q1/problem/ProblemStatement.md

 1. Consider the structure of the existing expenses and tags in the database.
 2. Research how to apply the pull operator to update or delete specific elements within an array.
 3. Ensure a seamless user experience while handling tag updates and deletions.
 4. You only need to make changes in repository and controller files.
-No need to change the previous code.
+No need to change the prewritten code.